-From the beginning of her career, she was intentional about making her dream a reality.
+From the beginning of her career, she was intentional about making her dream of becoming an actor a reality.
 It started with her high school teacher, Mr. Deleo.
 He was in the industry for 17 years before becoming a teacher and saw something special in her acting ability.
 And he was so sold she’d be successful in the industry, he created a game plan and pitched it to her parents.
-But initially it didn't work.
+But, initially, it didn't work.

 Coming from an immigrant family, entertainment was not the most logical career for her to pursue.
-Grace went on to explain that in certain industries like medicine, engineering, etc., 70% of people will work in their field of choice after completing school or training.
-However, when it comes to acting, only 10% would, in fact, become actors.
+Grace went on to explain that in certain industries like medicine and engineering, 70 percent of people will work in their field of choice after completing school or training.
+However, when it comes to acting, only 10 percent would, in fact, become actors.
 And her parents worried that she may not be a part of that 10 percent.

 She takes that stance and vigor into every audition and doesn’t take any opportunity for granted or any rejection personally.
 “I always tell my friends, don’t get excited until we book; the excitement comes with the money.”
 It took a while but that excitement did manifest.
 She smiles wide as she talks to me about FaceTiming her parents to show them the Gossip Girl billboard in Times Square and how she showed up in kente cloth to the premiere, making it not only to the blogs–but her Mom’s Facebook profile picture.

 She went on to explain that this is an ongoing issue rooted in history that continues on today.
 “If it’s a Black girl doing something, you don’t get a critical response, you just get racists.”
 That’s why she’s proud to be a representative for chocolate girls in entertainment.
 “We’re asking to be represented to save our lives.
 We’re asking to be seen because being made invisible impacts us and our mental health, our standing in society, how much we get paid, and how we view ourselves.

 Throughout her childhood, she was bullied for her deep complexion and curly hair.
 However, her escape was storytelling and performing.
 That’s what made her realize, it was more than just a hobby.
 "Around middle school is when I took that ownership back.
 Because when I was onstage no one could bother me.
 I felt safe."

-She charges viewers of season two to be aware of these major takeaways: the effect "not being watched" is having on the characters and their actions – how do we act when we are not afraid of being canceled, the importance of female friendships, Gossip's Girl's effect or lack thereof on the characters evil acts, and the the return of Georgina.
+She charges viewers of Season 2 to be aware of these major takeaways: the effect "not being watched" is having on the characters and their actions – how do we act when we are not afraid of being canceled, the importance of female friendships, Gossip's Girl's effect or lack thereof on the characters evil acts, and the the return of Georgina.
 And of course, she's excited for viewers to continue getting to know Shan and her magnetic personality.

 As for Grace, her vision is clear.“I think my dream career is following in the footsteps of Kerry Washington and Issa Rae.
 How they move from behind and in front of the camera, they have this myriad of both.
 Still, they give opportunities to a lot of people.
 No matter where I go, it’ll be in the realm of storytelling, opening doors for people who look like me or don't have access to the things they need, so I can help usher them in.”